June Duprez: Personal life and death

 During World War II, after her father's death, Duprez and her mother lived in the U.S., where they were unable to access money they had in England.
 They sold or pawned jewels to stay afloat financially, and eventually Duprez sent her mother to Australia, where she had access to the British funds.

-Duprez married Frederick Beauchamp, a wealthy Harley Street doctor in 1935; they divorced in 1942 when his jealousy of her film stardom had eroded their marriage.
+Duprez married Frederick Guy Beauchamp, a wealthy Harley Street doctor in 1935; they divorced in 1942 when his jealousy of her film stardom had eroded their marriage.
 She next married George Moffett, Jr., a wealthy sportsman, in October 1948.
 They had two daughters, and divorced in 1965.

 Duprez lived in Rome for several years, then returned to London to live the remainder of her life in a flat in the affluent Knightsbridge area, having a close relationship with an English nobleman.

 She died there after a long period of illness on 30 October 1984 at age 66 and was buried at Streatham Park Cemetery.